-Vanishing deductible for car insurance refers to a program in which your car insurance deductible will decrease each year you've been accident-free.
-For example, if you have a $500 deductible and have been accident-free for 5 years, your deductible would drop to $0 if you participate in this program.
-Because this program can vary by which car insurance company you chose, we decided to break down some common programs.
+A vanishing deductible for car insurance refers to a program in which your car insurance deductible will decrease each year you've been accident-free.
+For example, if you have a $500 deductible and have been accident-free for five years, your deductible would drop to $0 if you participate in this program.
+Because this coverage can vary by which car insurance company you choose, we decided to break down some common programs.
 Let’s get started!

-The Hartford refers to their disappearing deductible as a “disappearing deductible,” and it’s a little different than other companies.
-First, you need to have 5 years of accident-free driving and 3 of those years need to be with The Hartford.
+The Hartford's disappearing deductible is a little different than other companies.
+First, you need to have five years of accident-free driving, and three of those years need to be with The Hartford.
 If you qualify for this, your collision deductible will reduce by $150.
-Each additional year after the five years will be met by a $50 reduction from your car insurance deductible.
-This package is only available through their Advantage Plus package.
+Each additional year after the five years will be met by a $50 reduction from your deductible amount.
+This program is only available through The Hartford's Advantage Plus package.

 Liberty Mutual’s disappearing deductible program is called a Deductible Fund and they market it almost like a bank account.
 Upon signing up for the deductible fund, you earn $100 in the “deductible fund” account which goes to your collision deductible if you file a claim.
 Then, like other policies, your deductible decreases by $100 each year you haven’t had an accident until your car insurance deductible is $0.
 Unlike The Hartford, you do not need to be accident-free in order to qualify for this program.

-Vanishing deductible and accident forgiveness are often grouped together in optional policies packages by car insurance companies despite meaning different things.
-Accident forgiveness doesn’t have anything to do with your car insurance deductible, but rather the rate increase that comes after an at-fault accident.
-With accident forgiveness, your first at-fault accident is “forgiven” i.e., you’re not penalized for it.
-While the exact specifications vary by company, it can save you from the average $650 premium increase from an at-fault accident.
+Vanishing deductibles and accident forgiveness are often grouped together in optional auto policy packages by top car insurance companies despite meaning different things.
+Accident forgiveness doesn’t have anything to do with your car insurance deductible, but rather the higher premium that comes after an at-fault accident.
+With accident forgiveness, your first at-fault accident is “forgiven,” i.e., you’re not penalized for it.
+While the exact specifications vary by company, it can save you from the premium increases associated with an at-fault collision.

 The reason these two are often grouped together is because of what they allow you to do: zero out the cost of getting into an accident.
-With a vanished deductible, you eliminate the only cost you would pay after filing a claim and with accident forgiveness, any residual consequences (such as a rate increase) are also eliminated.
-In theory, the two work together to eliminate any short and long term effects of a claim.
+With a vanished deductible, you eliminate the only cost you would pay after filing a claim and with accident forgiveness, any residual consequences (such as an insurance rate increase) are also eliminated.
+In theory, the two work together to eliminate any short and long-term effects of an insurance claim.

 Ask a representative of your insurance provider if having multiple vehicles causes the additional cost to be higher than only having one.

-If you have The Hartford insurance, you’re required to have 5 years of accident-free driving in order to qualify for this program.
+If you have The Hartford insurance, you’re required to have five years of accident-free driving in order to qualify for this program.
 However, that's not across the board.
-Ask your company if everyone needs to have a clean record or just the head of the policy.
+Ask your auto insurance company if everyone needs to have a clean record or just the policyholder.